return42/sphkerneldoc/linux_src_doc/mm/vmalloc_c.rst

      Must not be called in NMI context (strictly speaking, only if we don't have CONFIG_ARCH_HAVE_NMI_SAFE_CMPXCHG, but making the calling
      conventions for \ :c:func:`vfree`\  arch-depenedent would be a really bad idea)

+     May sleep if called *not* from interrupt context.

 .. _`vfree.note`: